Terry: 1950 – 1970

 nothing more sideways to your grain than killing.

-But the rest of us, your wild-haired brothers too, stalked
+The rest of us stalked, your wild-haired brothers too,

 You must have flinched when Keith Halsey whirled,